KaderDurak/Distributed-Computing-with-Spark-SQL/Module 2 Quiz.md

 **When both tables are moderately sized or large**

-X When both tables are very small
+ When both tables are very small

-X  Never.
+  Never.
 Broadcast joins always out-perform shuffle joins.

-X  When the smaller table is significantly smaller than the larger table
+  When the smaller table is significantly smaller than the larger table

 Question 8